 Another alternative to IE

-Rest assured that the pages that Unbounce publishes work fine in all reasonably current browsers including IE.
+Rest assured that the pages and Convertables that Unbounce publishes work fine in all reasonably current browsers including IE.

-Page Builder: the page inside the Unbounce app where you create and edit your landing page
+Unbounce Builder: The area inside the Unbounce app where you create and edit your landing page or Convertable

-Toolbar: at the top of the Page Builder.
-It's where you can Save and Preview, amongst other things.
+Toolbar: Found at the top of the Unbounce Builder.
+It's where you can save and preview, amongst other things.

-Widget Panel: at the left of the Page Builder.
-You can find all the elements that you can drag to your page in the Widget Panel.
+Widget Panel: Found to the left of the Builder.
+You can find all the elements that you can drag to your content in the Widget Panel.

-Properties Panel: at the right of the Page Builder.
-You can find Page Properties here, as well as properties of individual elements.
-This is also the area where you go to optimize your landing page for SEO.
+Properties Panel: Found to the right of the Builder.
+You can find Page/Convertable Properties here, as well as properties of individual elements.
+This is also the area where you go to optimize your content for SEO.